LuD1161/upi-recon-cli/README.md

 │   └── mobile_suffixes.txt
 └── upi-recon-cli

-1 directory, 8 files
+1 directory, 7 files
 ```
-3. Rename the `config.yaml.sample` file to `config.yaml` and add the razorpay live api key into it.
-Please [refer to the documentation](https://razorpay.com/docs/payments/dashboard/settings/api-keys/) provided by Razorpay in order to generate valid live API credentials.
-<br/>**Note**: Razorpay `test` credentials will not work.
-4. That's it.
+3. That's it.
 You're ready to go 🎉🚀

 ## Run with Gitpod